nus-cs2030s/2324-s2/docs/17-abstract.md

 `Shape::isSymmetric` is a concrete method but the class is still abstract since `Shape::getArea()` is abstract.

-!!! note "Rule for Abstract Class"
-    Note that the rule for abstract class is not symmetric.

-    > A class with __at least one__ abstract method must be declared abstract.

-    On the other hand,

-    > An abstract class __may have no__ abstract method.
+Note that the rule for declaring an abstract class is not symmetric.
+A class with _at least one_ abstract method must be declared abstract.
+On the other hand, an abstract class _may have no_ abstract method.

 ## Concrete Classes